-We’ll contact you by email to let you know your article has been uploaded to ResearchGate.
-If you’re a ResearchGate user, you’ll be notified within the platform when your full-text article has been added to your profile.
+We'll contact you by email to let you know your article has been uploaded to ResearchGate.
+If you're a ResearchGate member, you'll be notified within the platform when your full-text article has been added to your profile.

 ResearchGate members can upload additional full-text versions to their publications (e.g., an accepted manuscript) in addition to the version of record provided by Wiley.
 ResearchGate members must make sure they have the necessary rights and permissions to share those versions publicly.

 ResearchGate connects you with other researchers, helps you discover content valuable to your work, and lets you make your own research visible.
 To create an account, visit www.researchgate.net and click “Join for free.”
 Once your account is created, complete your profile information to share your publications, start connecting with other researchers, and discover the latest research.
 Registration on ResearchGate is required to access subscription articles.
 Further information on how to get started on ResearchGate can be found here.